Mehmed Cavid: The Great War

 Following the orchestrated Black Sea Raid on Russian ports in 1914 and the subsequent entry of the Ottoman Empire into World War I, Cavit and half the CUP cabinet resigned in protest.
-For the next few weeks, central committee comrade Doctor Nazım, himself also a Dönme, would bully Cavit for being a "treacherous Jew".
+For the next few weeks, central committee comrade Doctor Nâzım, himself also a Dönme, would bully Cavit for being a "treacherous Jew".
 He remained an influential figure in the Empire's dealings with Germany until he basically returned to his post in February 1917.
 In 1917 he gave a speech, famously declaring: “We are patriots [biz milliyetperveriz].
 We do not want all initiatives to be made in our country to be made by foreigners and we to be guests.
 No!”
 He was among the founders of İtibar-ı Milli Bankası (Crédit National Ottoman), which was planned to become a national bank.
 Some have written of this initiative as economic jihad.